What are email click bots? Is your click data in danger?

 Email security gateways, or email security systems, or email spam filters, are just a few of the common terms for the services that organizations employ in order to scan their inbound email content for viruses and other IT security threats.

-These solutions typically consist of several technologies working together to enforce a set of rules around inbound email.
-One way for these software technologies to “scan” incoming emails by clicking on the links within the emails with email security bots.
+One of these ways for these software technologies to “scan” incoming emails is by clicking on the links within the emails with these email security bots.

 And in some cases, these click bots can do a lot of clicking.